Kitchen appliances and equipment

 If the rubber pads the refrigerator stands on are worn out, the sounds of the refrigerator may be amplified as it vibrates against the floor.
 You could try adding more cushioning between the refrigerator and the floor.
 It may also help just to change the refrigerator's location or position a little.
 If the pipes in the back of the refrigerator vibrate, you may be able to stop it easily by shifting them a little.

-If the appliance runs as expected and the sound level is acceptable, the appliance will not be replaced, even if you are used to having a quieter appliance.
+If the appliance runs as expected and the sound level is acceptable, the appliance will not be replaced.

 When you clean a cast-iron stove, you should take care to dry the rings – otherwise they may rust.
 Please do not break the surface of the stove with abrasive cleaning materials.
 A scratched surface will only gather more dirt.
 You may have seen brown stains around the cooking rings.
 This has most likely been caused by excessive force while cleaning.
 The stains do not affect the use of the stove or require the stove to be replaced, as they are simply an esthetical problem.
-Please understand that even a professional cleaner cannot make the surface white again, because cleaning only cleans surfaces, it doesn't repair them.
 The oven window can have stains that make the glass brown.
 This dirt can be so ingrained that you cannot remove it however much you clean.
 The stains do not prevent you from using the oven.

 The range hoods and fans in Hoas apartments are almost always connected to the ventilation system.
 In practice, this means that the range hood is always on.
 It runs at full speed in the mornings, afternoons and evenings.
 You cannot adjust the power of the ventilation system yourself.